ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 ## Can I reuse the portable subnets that are deployed for my existing NSX-V vCenter Server instance?
 {: #faq-v2t-migration-nsx-v-instance-portable-subnets}

-When you delete a VMware vCenter Server® instance, the networking (VLANs with private and public subnets) is cancelled together with the IBM Cloud bare metal Servers.
+When you delete a VMware vCenter Server® instance, the networking (VLANs with private and public subnets) is cancelled together with the {{site.data.keyword.cloud_notm}} bare metal servers.
 If you have networking assets in your migration, open a support ticket to ensure that IBM Support decouples the VLANs and related subnets from the original instance.
 This way, these assets are not cancelled when the vCenter Server instance is deleted.

 The following recommendations apply: